The Ultimate FAQs for 4K TV and Ultra HD TV

 Amazon Fire TV with 4K Ultra HD lets you watch HD & 4K content without needing to connect your laptop or PC to the TV.
 Connect the setup box via HDMI to your TV and to the internet using Wi-Fi or Ethernet & away you go.

-Available for pre-order now (delivered from 18/11/2016), the new Chromecast Ultra plugs straight into your 4K UHD TV to allow you to stream 4K content accessed via your computer or mobile device.
+Available now in time for Christmas, the new Chromecast Ultra plugs straight into your 4K UHD TV to allow you to stream 4K content accessed via your computer or mobile device.
 Select what you want to watch, then your mobile or computer will tell Chromecast what you’ve chosen and it will be streamed directly from the web onto your TV.

 Read about & order Chromecast Ultra